zephyrproject-rtos/mcumgr/transport/smp-console.md

 ## Overview

-Mcumgr packets sent over serial are fragmented into frames of 128 bytes or fewer.
+Mcumgr packets sent over serial are fragmented into frames of 127 bytes or fewer.
+This 127-byte maximum applies to the entire frame, including header, CRC, and terminating newline.

 The initial frame in a packet has the following format: